-It’s easy to fall into the trap of thinking that more features mean a better CRM but this is untrue.
-A complex CRM that no one can use is of no use to anyone, but a simple easy to use CRM is much more beneficial to your daily user.
-Features that your daily user does not use just clutter their space and cause confusion.
+A complex CRM that no one can use is of no use to anyone, but a simple easy to use CRM is much more beneficial to your daily usage.
 Instead, focus on the essentials that your daily users need to move through the business process quickly and efficiently.
 Once this is mastered feel free to keep adding on new features to enhance your process.